Indiana University

 Articles | Program Proposal (What is it?)

 The Program Proposal is a key document in the production process.
-Essentially it's a one-sheet executive summary of the project containing all the pertinant information from title to budget.
-While its style varies, it usually contains:
+Essentially, it's an executive summary of the project containing all pertinent information from title to budget.
+Its style varies widely and is dependent on the type of production (E.g., narrative vs. nonfiction/documentary).
+Program proposals usually address some or all of the points outlined below.

 • Title - Always have a working title.
-It's tough to sell/pitch a show without one.
+It's tough to pitch a show without one.

-• Objective - State what the show will accomplish.
-Fictitous stories don't typically have clear objectives, but can teach values, lessons, and history while entertaining an audience.
+• Objective - If applicable, state what the show will accomplish.
+Fictitious stories don't usually have clear objectives, but can teach values, lessons, and history while entertaining an audience.
 Non-fiction programs usually have specific objectives.
-If you are producing a documentary or informational project, avoid fuzzy statements, like "viewers will learn about....."
-Be specific!

 • Target audience - Who are you trying to reach?
-Non-fiction programming usually has a very specific target audience.
-Consider the different target audiences for these shows: "You Can Learn to Sail!", "What Every Single Parent Should Know", or "Strategies for Getting the Most Out of Your Home".
+Narrative films are sometimes suitable for general audiences but often target specific age ranges (Inside Out vs Y tu mamá también).
+Educational/non-fiction programming is usually developed for specific target audiences.
+Consider the different audiences for these shows: "You Can Learn to Sail!", "What Every Single Parent Should Know", or "Strategies for Selling Your Home".

-• Format - How long is it?
-Is is a documentary, a reality show, a talk show, etc.?
-Is it shot in a studio, on location, part of a series, funny or serious, or animated or told with sock puppets?
+• Format & Length - How long is it and what format?
+Is it in HD or 4K?
+Is it a documentary, a cartoon, a reality show, a talk show?
+Is it shot in a studio, on location, or a multi-part series?

 • Venue - Where will this be shown?
-(TV Broadcast, web, trade show, conference, etc.)
+(TV, streaming platform, web, film festival, conference, etc.)

 • Production method/plan - Specify the production strategy, personnel, facility use, number of cameras, special audio needs, use of historic or pre-existing footage, etc.

-• Tentative budget - While students typically don't have very large budgets for class projects, this would be addressed in a treatment for a professional production.
+• Tentative budget - While student productions typically don't have large budgets, this would be addressed in a proposal for a professional production.
 Time and money are always key and limiting factors in any production.